cl-trier/.github/profile/README.md

 # GitHub of Computational Linguistics at Trier University

 Welcome to the GitHub of Computational Linguistics at Trier University!
-It provides important links as well as information on projects of the department.
+It hosts key resources, project repositories, and links to essential tools and research from the department.

 ## **Contents**
 1. [Helpful Links](#links)